TechHutTV/homelab/netbird/README.md

 Now here's the really nice part.
 Instead of setting up a whole separate reverse proxy stack to make PocketID accessible from the internet, we're going to use NetBird's built-in reverse proxy feature.
 Since we already have a routing peer that can reach PocketID's static IP, we just point the reverse proxy at it.

 1. In the NetBird dashboard, navigate to **Reverse Proxy** > **Services** and click **Add Service**
-2. Enter a subdomain like `auth` and select your proxy domain (`proxy.example.com`), so the full URL will be `auth.proxy.example.com`
+2. Enter a subdomain like `auth` and select your domain (`netbird.example.com`), so the full URL will be `auth.netbird.example.com`
 3. Click **Add Target**, select the network resource for the Docker subnet, enter PocketID's static IP `172.28.10.10`, set the protocol to **HTTP** and the port to **1411** (PocketID's default port)
 4. Under the **Authentication** tab, leave all methods disabled since PocketID handles its own authentication
 5. Click **Add Service**

 NetBird will provision a TLS certificate and establish the tunnel.
-Wait for the status to show "active" and then navigate to `https://auth.proxy.example.com`.
+Wait for the status to show "active" and then navigate to `https://auth.netbird.example.com`.
 And just like that, PocketID is publicly accessible with TLS, traffic flows through an encrypted WireGuard tunnel to the routing peer, which forwards it to PocketID on the Docker network.
 No Nginx, no Caddy, no separate proxy stack.
 Would you look at that.

 > **Note:** If you want to use a custom domain like `auth.example.com` instead, you can set that up under the Custom Domains section.
 Just add a CNAME record pointing to your proxy cluster and NetBird handles the rest.
 Check out the [custom domains documentation](https://docs.netbird.io/manage/reverse-proxy/custom-domains) for details.

-Complete the initial PocketID setup by navigating to `https://auth.proxy.example.com/setup`, creating your admin account, and registering a passkey.
+Complete the initial PocketID setup by navigating to `https://auth.netbird.example.com/setup`, creating your admin account, and registering a passkey.

 > **Adding more services later:** Because the NetBird client is a routing peer for the entire `172.28.10.0/24` subnet, you can add any other containerized service to this same Docker network with a static IP and immediately expose it through the reverse proxy.
 Just add another target in the dashboard pointing to the new container's IP and port.
 One NetBird client, one network, as many services as you need.